 But I don’t think their stocks are the best for day trading.

 There’s also less volatility compared with penny stocks.
 If you’re a new trader, you might have to wait a long time to grow a small account with the slower-moving FANG stocks.

 With penny stocks, the focus is more on price action than on company stories.
-You don’t have to hit a home run to make a good trade.
+And you don’t have to hit a home run to make a good trade.
 Singles add up over time.

 FANG Stock Performance

-But that’s a long time to wait for returns.
-If you don’t have a large account, is it really worth it?
+But five years is a long time to wait for returns.
+If you don’t have a large account, is it worth it?